Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

   			Require Closed Helmet - no

 -  QuickSelectUltimate :
-		    Hotbar Visibility mode - Never (if you don't want them showing on your screen), choose as you wish
+		    Hotbar Visibility mode - Never (if you don't want them showing on your screen), choose as you wish otherwise
   ---